QistinaAlia/Sample-crud-project-QistinaAlia/README.md

 ## Prerequisites

-1. **Visual Studio**: Make sure you have Visual Studio installed.
+1. **Visual Studio 2022**: Make sure you have Visual Studio installed (Preferably Visual Studios 2022).
 You can download it from [Visual Studio Downloads](https://visualstudio.microsoft.com/downloads/).

 2. **SQL Server**: Install SQL Server or use an existing instance.
 If you don't have SQL Server installed, you can download SQL Server Express from [Microsoft SQL Server Downloads](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).